dentarg/auth0-blog/_posts/2017-03-20-how-to-become-a-data-driven-marketer.md

 Andrew Chen, part of Uber's growth team, put it best when [he said](http://andrewchen.co/know-the-difference-between-data-informed-and-versus-data-driven/), “Don’t let shallow analysis of data that happens to be cheap, easy and fast to collect, nudge you off-course in your entrepreneurial pursuits.”

 Simply put, data tells you a story at a point in time, but this can be limiting when trying to figure out the future.
 A data-informed company uses data as one tool in their toolkit to develop forward looking strategies.

 Data will tell you how many people buy your products in a given month or how many people opened your newsletter.
 What it won't tell you, at least not easily, is what type of social or economical impact your product had on these people.
 It won't tell you how it's improved their lives.

 ![data-driven, data-informed](https://cdn.auth0.com/blog/data-driven/data.png)
 [Source](https://wistia.com/blog/data-informed-marketing)

-Companies like Wistia include past experiences, intuition, judgment and qualitative input to make decisions.
-Data + a holistic approach captures analysis that would have been lost if based solely on data.
+Companies like Wistia include past experiences, intuition, judgement, and qualitative input to make decisions.
+Data _with_ a holistic approach captures analysis that would have been lost if based solely on data.

 Data alone can be helpful, but the combination of these elements will help you build strategies that are more focused and better received by audiences.